-If no Enemy blocks remain outside the Fortified City after Withdrawal, then the blocks that entered the Area may move through it into another Area, provided that they have not already moved two Areas, or they may remain in the Area, in which case a Siege is initiated 8.0 with the Area controlled by and Friendly to one player while the Fortified City is controlled by the other player.
+If no Enemy blocks remain outside the Fortified City after Withdrawal, then the blocks that entered the Area may move through it into another Area, provided that they have not already moved two Areas, or they may remain in the Area, in which case a Siege is initiated (see 8.0) with the Area controlled by and Friendly to one player while the Fortified City is controlled by the other player.

-6.16 Regional Blocks
+7.16 Regional Blocks

-Regional blocks may only leave their Home Region if "chaperoned" over the border by a Leader block, or by their Regional Leader block (i.e. the Regional Leader for their Home Region).
+Regional blocks may only leave their Home Region if "chaperoned" over the border by a Leader block, or by their Regional Leader block (i.e. the Regional Leader from the same Home Region).
 The Leader block and the Regional block(s) must begin and end their move in the same Area.
+Irish blocks may only leave Ireland by Sea Move (they do not need to be "chaperoned" by a Leader).
 A Regional Block that begins a move in an Area outside its Home Region must also be "chaperoned" by a Leader or its Regional Leader block - again, the Leader/Regional Leader and Regional block(s) must begin and end their move in the same Area.